yelix-cloud/OpenAPI/docs/examples.md

   .addQueryParameter(
     "status",
-    { type: "string", enum: ["all", "completed", "active"], default: "all" }, "Filter by completion status"
+    { type: "string", enum: ["all", "completed", "active"], default: "all" }, "Filter by completion status",
   )
   .addQueryParameter(
     "limit",
     { type: "integer", minimum: 1, maximum: 100, default: 20 },
-    "Maximum number of todos to return"
+    "Maximum number of todos to return",
   )
   .addQueryParameter(
     "offset",
     { type: "integer", minimum: 0, default: 0 },
-    "Number of todos to skip"
+    "Number of todos to skip",
   )
   .addJsonResponse(200, "A list of todos", {
     type: "object",